ABRG-Models/Stalefish/reading/README.md

  * pp_idx: A state variable for the program (not useful for analysis).
  * thickness: The thickness of the brain slice, as copied from the JSON config file.
+ * FLE000, FLE001, etc: 2D coordinates of the pixels enclosed in each
+  freehand loop.
+ * FLE_n: The number of freehand loops